COASTAL DECOR

 Be Inspired by Sea!

 It’s easy to be inspired by the natural beauty of the coast.
-Whether you prefer a little polish with your surf and sand and coastal decor with traditional furnishings and ocean motifs, or you are drawn to California breeziness and comfortable coastal elegance, this article will bring the serene style of the beach to your home.
+Whether you prefer a little polish with your surf and sand and coastal decor with traditional furnishings and ocean motifs or are drawn to California breeziness and comfortable coastal elegance, this article will bring the serene style of the beach to your home.
 Get ready to set sail!

 Coastal Decorating Ideas

-1. Choose the right Coastal color scheme to match your style
+1. Choose the right Coastal color scheme to match your style.

-Let yourself be inspired by the ocean, sand, and sky to determine your Coastal color scheme.
-There is a wide range of color choices that can be incorporated into a Coastal style home, from warm and sandy neutrals, to crisp whites and blues, muted greens in soft beachy tones, deep shades of navy and modern steel grays.
+Be inspired by the ocean, sand, and sky to determine your Coastal color scheme.
+A wide range of color choices can be incorporated into a Coastal style home, from warm and sandy neutrals to crisp whites and blues, muted greens in soft beachy tones, deep shades of navy, and modern steel grays.
+Regardless of your preference, choosing soothing tones is best to create a relaxing home that instantly makes you feel like you are on vacation at the beach.
+Accent shades also tend to be more subdued in a Coastal style home.

 Sea Fare